ibexa/documentation-developer/docs/administration/project_organization/bundle_extension/package_structure.md

 If a package doesn't contain some of the described parts, you can skip those directories.

 ### Implementation (lib)

 The `src/lib` directory and its corresponding `Ibexa\<PackageName>` namespace are meant for internal implementation not tied to the Symfony Framework.

 Examples:

 ```php
 namespace Ibexa\Search;
 ```

 ```php
 namespace Ibexa\Commerce\Shop;
 ```

 ### Bundles

-The bundle class definition in the `src/bundle` directory must have the following pattern:
+The bundle class definition in the `src/bundle` directory must follow the pattern:

 ```php
 namespace Ibexa\Bundle\<PackageName>;